fmaussion/salem/docs/index.rst

     Salem is at a very early development stage and is more a proof of feasibility than a library for "everything you'll ever have to do with geoscientific data".
-There are plenty of other tools out there (see :ref:`faqtools`).
-Salem basically reinvents the wheel, but it might still be useful to you: if you use the `WRF model`_ for example, or if you like to have `axis labels on lambert conformal maps`_.
+There are plenty of more mature tools out there (see :ref:`faqtools`).
+Salem basically reinvents the wheel, but in the way I want the wheel to be.
+Some might still find it useful: as an addition to xarray, if you use the `WRF model`_, or if you would like to have `axis labels on lambert conformal maps`_.

 .. _WRF Model: http://www2.mmm.ucar.edu/wrf/users/